Keyboard shortcuts

 Every auto_meld entry must satisfy allow when lock is true, matched on the host/owner/repo identity derived from its repo spec.
 An entry outside the allowlist, or whose repo does not parse, is an invalid policy (POL-31).

 Auto-meld provisioning runs during sync, using each entry’s declared pin.
 It is idempotent: an entry already melded at the declared pin is left unchanged (POL-32).
+Provisioning runs only for a full mind sync with no selector; a scoped mind sync <source> skips it entirely, with no message, so a runbook that only ever runs a scoped sync never converges on the policy’s base set.

 Lobe lock